 It is uncertain what the MISO PRA results will be for the next delivery year, and whether the same regional shortage of capacity will occur.
-The results of the 2022 MISO-OMS Survey indicate that MISO is projected to have a shortfall of 2.6 GW which will primarily affect the MISO North/Central region.
-180 However, the same survey also notes that depending on market responses to the results of the 2022-2023 MISO PRA the projected surplus could be as much as 2.4 GW.
+This situation is further complicated by the change to the seasonal capacity construct and the question of whether shortfalls may occur in all seasons, or just some seasons.
+The results of the 2022 MISO-OMS Survey indicate that MISO is projected to have a shortfall of 2.6 GW which will primarily affect the MISO North/Central region.189 However, the same survey also notes that depending on market responses to the results of the 2022-2023 MISO PRA the projected surplus could be as much as 2.4 GW.
 The results from the MISO PRA have been beneficial to Zone 4's eligible retail costumers except for the 2015-2016 Delivery Year and the most recent 2022-2023 Delivery Year.
 However, while faced with a high level of uncertainty, it is also important to be prudent in managing price risk.
-In this regard the IPA proposes making an adjustment to its current hedging strategy for the 2024-2025 and 2025-2026 Delivery Years.
+In this regard, the IPA proposes making an adjustment to its current hedging strategy for the 2024-2025 and 2025-2026 Delivery Years.
 The proposed adjustment involves adopting a procurement strategy of purchasing up to 75% in the IPA's bilateral procurements and the balance in the MISO PRA (similar to the strategy taken for the 2017-2018 and 2018-2019 Delivery Years).
+The 75% will be equally applied to all four seasons in the IPA's procurements.
 A 75%/25% procurement strategy will mostly hedge Zone 4 eligible retail customers in the event of another price shock in the PRA; however, it will also allow the customers to benefit if the MISO PRA clears at a price that is lower than the price in the IPA's bilateral procurements.
-The IPA notes that for the Spring 2022 procurement the Zone 4 price was \$180.40/MW-Day for 2023-2024, and \$150.72/MW-Day for 2024-2025.
-As customary, the IPA plans to review this hedging strategy in the 2024 Electricity Procurement Plan based on the results of the 2023-2024 MISO PRA and the status of the proposed changes to the resource adequacy construct.
+The IPA notes that, for the Spring 2022 procurement, the Zone 4 price was \$180.40/MW-Day for 2023-2024, and \$150.72/MW-Day for 2024-2025.
+As customary, the IPA plans to review this hedging strategy in the 2024 Electricity Procurement Plan based on the results of the 2023-2024 MISO PRA.
 More details on the proposed hedging strategy are provided in Section 7.2.

-https://cdn.misoenergy.org/20220610%200MS-MISO%20Survey%20Results%20Workshop%20Presentation625148.pdf
+189 https://cdn.misoenergy.org/20220610%200MS-MIS0%20Survey%20Results%20Workshop%20Presentation625148.pdf